Anatomy of a medical robot

 Patterns in medical robotics

-Why it is safety-critical
+Why it's safety-critical

 References